wolfSSL/wolfMQTT/README.md

 ## Release Notes

+### v0.4 (12/30/2015)
+* Fixed bug with subscribe not populating acknowledgment return code(s) properly.
+* Fixed build error if using wolfSSL 3.7.1 or older due to missing signature.c/.h wrappers.
+This fix disables the firmware examples if the wolfSSL version isn't greater than 3.7.1.
+* Fix to ensure `topic_name` pointer is reset when publish callback message is not new `msg_new = 0`.
+* Fixes to suppress possible warning "Value stored to [] is never read".
+* Fixed firmware example to trap case where file isn't found.
+* Fixed possible ./autogen.sh error with missing "config.rpath".
+* Fixed Windows issue with SetConsoleCtrlHandler incorrectly reporting error.
+* Fixed issue with Visual Studio 2015 wolfssl.lib reference.
+* Added helper macro's and comments for topic names/filters.
+* Added TLS certification verification reference implementation to examples.
+* Updated the topic names in examples to use "wolfMQTT/example/".
+* Added QoS level to example console output.
+* Added memset to initialize some of the example stack variables.
+* Removed the LWT from the firmware examples.
+* Added retain flag "-r" option on the "fwpush" example.

 ### v0.3 (11/18/2015)
 * Fixes bug with first byte of payload being null'd if QoS level was 0.
 * Fixed issue with stdint types (uint#_t) being used.